Skip to content

 CMD node index.js

 FROM instruction will tell Docker that the base for the image should be node:20.
 COPY instruction will copy the file index.js from the host machine to the file with the same name in the image.
 CMD instruction tells what happens when docker run is used.
-CMD is the default command that can then be overwritten with the parameter given after the image name.
+CMD is the default command that can then be overwritten with the argument given after the image name.
 See docker run --help if you forgot.

 The WORKDIR instruction was slipped in to ensure we don't interfere with the contents of the image.
 It will guarantee all of the following commands will have /usr/src/app set as the working directory.
 If the directory doesn't exist in the base image, it will be automatically created.